Michelle Madrigal: Career

-Michelle was a former contract star at ABS-CBN's Star Magic, where she started when she joined the reality talent search Star Circle Quest in 2004.
+She was a former contract star at ABS-CBN's Star Magic, where she started when she joined the reality talent search Star Circle Quest in 2004.
 Thereafter, she was cast in several TV shows in the network, particularly in the youth-oriented drama SCQ Reload and the fantasy horror series Spirits along with Vietnam Rose, Crazy for You, Maging Sino Ka Man and Sineserye Presents: May Minamahal.

 In 2007, Annabelle Rama took her under her wing as her manager.
 She transferred to GMA Network along with her older sister Ehra Madrigal.
 Michelle and Ehra were both cover girls of FHM for the same month of September but in different years.
 She was one of the casts of the two fantasy drama series Kamandag and Dyesebel, via GMA Network, in where she played a villainess.
 Recently, she is included in the cast of Luna Mystika as one of the fairies (other being Pauleen Luna).

-Recently, Michelle played Juana Manalo In Zorro and she will include in Sine Novela: Tinik sa Dibdib which stars Sunshine Dizon (later Nadine Samonte) as Lorna Yadao-Domingo, where she played the only crazy but humble sister in law of Trixie (Ara Mina, later Rita (Sheryl Cruz) Moret or Corazon Domingo.
+In 2009, Madrigal played Juana Manalo in Zorro and she included in Sine Novela: Tinik sa Dibdib which stars Sunshine Dizon (later Nadine Samonte) as Lorna Yadao-Domingo, where she played the only crazy but humble sister in law of Trixie (Ara Mina, later Rita (Sheryl Cruz) Moret or Corazon Domingo.

 In 2015, Madrigal returned to ABS-CBN and appeared in Pasión de Amor (based on Pasión de Gavilanes, produced by Telemundo), co-starring Jake Cuenca, Arci Muñoz, Ejay Falcon, Ellen Adarna, Joseph Marco and Coleen Garcia.
 Michelle and her sister Ehra are now talents of Viva Artist Agency since 2015, while in 2016 the supporting roles with Rodessa in the TV series Born for You, and the supporting and last appearances as SPO3 Sunshine Monteloyola in Ang Probinsyano.

 Personal life

 On April 30, 2017, Madrigal announced through Instagram that she and her partner, Troy Woolfolk, had been expecting their first child for three months.
-She was expected to give birth by November 2017.
+She gave birth to Anika Austin on October 20, 2017, whom they are coparenting.
 In July 2017, Madrigal announced that she and Woolfolk became engaged.
 In August 2021, Michelle and her husband confirmed that they separated as they go through their divorce by posting on their respective Instagram accounts.

 On February 12, 2022, Michelle confirmed that she took the oath to be a naturalized American citizen.

+In August 2022, Madrigal dated American boyfriend Kyle but they separated in July 2023.
+In May 2024, she introduced her new partner Kevin Neal.
+They were married on July 22, 2024 at Travis County Courthouse.

+In July 2024, Madrigal announced the motor vehicle theft of her white Acura MDX with vehicle registration plate SJL6243 along North Austin, Round Rock, Hutto, Manor, or Taylor area.